bflaven/BlogArticlesExamples/nft_insights/README.md

 git commit -am "add files and update readme"

-# hint: push to github if your branch on github is master
+# hint: push to Github if your branch on Github is master
 git push origin master

 ```